ImY0mu/SMMO-trade_tool/README.md

 5. Find the unzipped extension folder and load it.

 ### Usage:
-If player with account A (user_id 10000) sent items from alt account B (user_id 20000), then we would work like this:
+If player with account A sent items from alt account B to their main account A, then we would work like this:

 **Before new alt trading case, enter `resetItems();` once into the console!**

 How to get alt traded items:
-- Open trade page of account A
+- Step 1: Open trade page of account A
-- Find the first trade between the main (account A) and alt (account B)
+- Step 2: Find the first trade between the main (account A) and alt (account B)
-- Open Console (CTRL+SHIFT+J/I)
+- Step 3: Open Console (CTRL+SHIFT+J/I)
-- Enter `getItems(20000, 10000);` into the console (20000 - because the sender is the alt account B, 10000 - because the receiver is the main account A)
+- Step 4: Enter `getItems("account A", "accountB");` into the console (first is account that received the items, second is account that sent the items)
+- Step 5: Go to the next trade page
-- Repeat the step above until you get all the traded items
+- Step 6: Repeat from step 4 until you go through all trade pages

 How to get items traded sent to SMMOStaff:
-- Find the first trade between the main (account A) and SMMOStaff (account C)
+- Step 1: Find the first trade between the main (account A) and SMMOStaff (account C)
-- Open Console (CTRL+SHIFT+J/I)
+- Step 2: Open Console (CTRL+SHIFT+J/I)
-- Enter `getItems(10000, 575719);` into the console (10000 - because the sender is the main account A, 575719 - because the receiver is the SMMOStaff account C)
+- Step 3: Enter `getItems("account C", "account A");` into the console (first is account that received the items, second is account that sent the items)
+- Step 5: Go to the next trade page
-- Repeat the step above until you get all the traded items
+- Step 6: Repeat from step 4 until you go through all trade pages

 How to compare the items and see what is still left or if there were more items sent to SMMOStaff:
-- Open Console (CTRL+SHIFT+J/I)
+- Step 1: Open Console (CTRL+SHIFT+J/I)
-- Enter `compareStoredItems(getStoredItems(20000), getStoredItems(10000));` into the console (20000 - because the first items are stored from the trades of alt account B, 10000 - because the second items are stored from the trades of main account A)
+- Step 2: Enter `compareStoredItems(getStoredItems("account A"), getStoredItems("account B"));` into the console  (first are alt traded items, second is returned items to staff)
-- See and review the printed results to determine whether it is enough or no.
+- Step 3: See and review the printed results to determine whether it is enough or no.

 ### Functions:
 ```js